Jocelyn Blore

 University of Wisconsin-Platteville

-The University of Wisconsin at Platteville offers students a bachelor of science degree in forensic investigations, which was the first program of its kind in the Midwest.
-Students learn crime-scene processing techniques, including mapping, fingerprint identification, and forensic photography.
-A significant number of criminal justice classes also comprise this degree, which is offered as part of the university’s Department of Criminal Justice.
+The University of Wisconsin at Platteville offers a bachelor of science degree in forensic investigations, the first program of its kind in the Midwest.
+Students learn crime scene processing techniques, including mapping, fingerprint identification, and forensic photography.
+This degree also comprises a significant number of criminal justice classes, which are offered as part of the university’s Department of Criminal Justice.

 In addition to the forensic investigation program, the University of Wisconsin at Platteville also offers a bachelor’s degree program in criminal justice.
 With both bachelor of arts and bachelor of science options in criminal justice, students can choose an emphasis in either law enforcement or corrections.

-Students must select one of the two emphases within the forensic investigation major: crime scene emphasis or laboratory emphasis.
-The curriculum includes courses such as introduction to crime scene investigation; evidence collection and preservation; crime scene documentation; forensic criminology; crime scene processing techniques; and research methods in forensic investigation.
+Students must select one of the three emphases within the forensic investigation major: crime scene emphasis, laboratory emphasis, or medicolegal death investigation emphasis.
+The curriculum includes courses such as survey of forensic sciences; crime scene processing; crime scene documentation; history & ethics of forensic investigation; research methods in forensic investigation; correctional institutions; criminal procedure and evidence; medicolegal death investigation; and forensic anthropology.

 The bachelor’s degree program in criminal justice includes courses such as introduction to criminal justice; foundations of policing; foundations of corrections; criminal law; crime and delinquency; research methods in criminal justice; and behavioral research.